Taquo

 “Just watching Erica head out to parlay with another ship over the dead-line.”

-A waver in the substance of their individual surroundings flows into the nearly thousand kilometers between Benn and Denny and, despite their respective geographic locations, both are standing side by side.
-Around them, the encircling transparency of the greatroom looks out upon a surging gray sea.
-Benn gives the panorama a slow turn in place.
+A waver in the substance of their individual surroundings flows into the thousand kilometers between Benn and Denny and, despite their respective geographic locations, both are standing side by side within the encircling transparency of the greatroom.

 “When one of them gets all the way to the dock and detonates a warhead, I suppose.
 Besides, it’s only three so far this month.
-Most are content to just park outside the circle and watch.
-Erica enjoys the occasional break from the work down below.
-Well, that and the delicious confrontation, of course.”
+Most are content to just park outside the circle and watch.”

-“She was just talking about you last night.
-Said she wished you were here to help us with the desalinization plant and water treatment conduit runs.
+“Said she wished you were here to help us with the desalinization plant and water treatment conduit runs.
 Said you’re almost the best extruder she knows.
-We could use your touch with some of the finish work.”
+We could still use your touch with some of the finish work.”

 “What do you mean ‘almost’?”